-Apply to MADS by the final deadline on May 15th - Try a Course Today
+Apply to the MADS Winter 2021 cohort by the final deadline on October 1.

 With 97 top 10 graduate programs, the University of Michigan is considered the #1 public research university in the U.S. according to the National Science Foundation.
 U-M was founded in 1817 as the first public university in the Northwest Territories.
 Today, U-M is a leader in higher education, attracting top students and faculty from across the globe.
 With more than 540,000 proud alumni, graduates join a strong network that includes the first American to walk in space, the creator of the iPod, the co-founder of Google, and the 38th U.S. president.
 From earning election to the National Academy of Science to winning the Nobel Prize, U-M’s world-class faculty’s research not only gains attention, it changes the world.

 TOP 10 GRADUATE PROGRAMS (U.S. NEWS & WORLD REPORT)

 PUBLIC RESEARCH UNIVERSITY IN THE U.S. (NATIONAL SCIENCE FOUNDATION)